-Turnip Green Cornbread Casserole
+Collard Green Cornbread Dressing

 Even those who won’t touch collard, mustard or turnip greens devoured this Thanksgiving side dish!
 It has a nice flavor and texture to it and it pairs beautifully with turkey or ham!

-This is an old recipe that’s been around for years in the South and it makes sense, afterall, greens and cornbread go together naturally!
+This is a vintage recipe that’s been around for years in the South and it makes sense, afterall, greens and cornbread go together naturally!
+This recipe is similar to Southern Cornbread dressing, but not quite as dense.
+I use canned, seasoned greens.

 Ingredients